remult/remult/docs/guide/tutorial-react.md

 In this section, we'll be using the following packages:
 * [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) to create JSON web tokens
-* [@auth0/react-jwt](https://github.com/auth0/react2-jwt) for client-side JWT decoding and passing HTTP `Authorization` headers to the API server
+* [jwt-decode](hhttps://github.com/auth0/jwt-decode) for client-side JWT decoding.
 * [express-jwt](https://github.com/auth0/express-jwt) to read HTTP `Authorization` headers and validate JWT on the API server
+* [axios](https://github.com/axios/axios) to use as http client and passing HTTP `Authorization` headers to the API server

 ::: tip TLDR
 You can skip steps 1-5, which are just jwt wiring, by running the following commands